2amigos/laravel-mail-api/README.md

 You can define the default email template declaring `DEFAULT_TEMPLATE`, where the default is `hello-world` and the default language by declaring the `LANGUAGE` constant (default `en`).

+### Deploying

+Although the queue work command is handy and makes it really easy to consume the queue while testing the application, but it's extremely recommended to use [Supervisor](http://supervisord.org/) when deploying to production.

+Laravel has a nice guide to properly [configure](https://laravel.com/docs/10.x/queues#supervisor-configuration) the Supervisor.